The untold story of 'Filiprim', 40 years later

 Head of programs (1990-1996)

-After all this time I couldn't say who came up with Filiprim, but, knowing Bachs' personality, the format was surely his.
-He had a long career at Ràdio Joventut which, despite being that of the Movimiento, was the most playful on the dial.
+After all this time I couldn't say who came up with Filiprim, but, knowing Bachs's personality, the format was surely his.
+He had a long career at Ràdio Joventut which, despite being that of the Movement, was the most playful on the airwaves.
 I imagine TV3 must have wanted to sign him and he made the proposal for the program.
 The program was also playful, therefore, and established direct communication with the audience through calls, which were common resources in radio, not television.
-His father, moreover, was a stage designer, which would explain the elements of the staging that we still remember, such as the outlandish telephones.
-The influence of the theatre was also noticeable in the incorporation of the Señor Encarregat, played by Jaume Sorribas, a founder of Els Joglars.
+His father, moreover, was a set designer, which would explain the elements of the staging that we still remember, like the eccentric telephones.
+The influence of the theatre was also noticeable in the incorporation of Mr. Encarregat, played by Jaume Sorribas, a true actor from Joglars".

 Lluís Maria Güell